HakuyaLabs/warudo-docs/docs/assets/character.md

 To toggle meshes in blueprints, you can use the **Toggle Character Meshes** node.
 :::

+## Scaling

+You can scale the character by using the **Transform → Scale** property.
+However, this may break features such as ragdoll, IK, and compatibility with some motion capture systems (e.g., [Leap Motion](../mocap/leap-motion)).
+If you need to scale the character, we recommend to scale the character in the 3D modeling software instead, i.e., before you have imported the model into Unity or Warudo.

 ## Frequently Asked Questions {#FAQ}

 ### How can I trigger an expression automatically with face tracking?